brighty02/Defensibility-of-a-Stablecoin-revenue-research-notes-rundown/notes.md

 - **Cross-Infrastructure dependence**: Operators may share ownership, liquidity, governance, or some technical dependencies that are not captured by simple operator aggregation
 - **Temporal dynamics**: Current work represents a point-in-time structure and has not yet established how infrastructural correlation evolves through market cycles and events
 - **Weight specification**: Although the current ordering is stable across tested weight specifications, absolute c(I) values remain sensitive to the weighting scheme.

+### Potential Application

+The longer-term objective is to determine whether C(I), alongside the other components of the broader defensibility framework, can become a standardized analytical primitive for stablecoin research.
+If sufficiently robust, the framework could potentially be incorporated into DeFiLlama’s existing stablecoin analytics and eventually exposed through Llama AI, allowing users to query not only the size and revenue of a stablecoin’s economic base, but also the structural properties that may affect the defensibility of that revenue.